mikecinnamon/MLearning/[ML-13] Ensemble models.md

 clf = GradientBoostingClassifier(n_estimators=100, learning_rate=0.1, max_depth=6)
 ```

 **XGBoost** (extreme gradient boosting) is an implementation of gradient boosting designed for speed and performance.
 For many years, it has often been top-ranked in applied machine learning competitions.
-For Python, it is available in the package `xgboost`, which can be used as if it were a scikit-learn subpackage (though other API's are available).
+For Python, it is available in the package `xgboost`, which can be used as if it were a scikit-learn subpackage, with the **Scikit-Learn Estimator Interface** (see `https://xgboost.readthedocs.io/en/stable/python/sklearn_estimator.html`).
 Gradient boosting optimization takes less time in `xgboost` than in scikit-learn.
 The defaults are `n_estimators=100`, `learning_rate=0.3` and `max_depth=6`.

 The `xgboost` version of the preceding example would be: